gjermundgaraba/bjaanes.github.io/_posts/2015-03-28-picks-of-the-month-march-2015.md

 # #2 Evernote

 Evernote is a free app for mobile and desktop that you can use for almost everything.
 In it’s most basic form it’s just a note-taking app.
 But it has so many great features that basically makes it an ecosystem for your mind.
-I like to think of it as a place where I can store everything I don&#8217;t want to go around remembering (so almost everything) &#8211; a second brain.
+I like to think of it as a place where I can store everything I don't want to go around remembering (so almost everything) - a second brain.

 I have used Evernote for several years, and have a lot of content stored in it.
 It gets better the more you use it (the more content you have there, the more value it provides).
 I cannot tell you enough how much I love using Evernote (hint: I am using Evernote to write this very article).